marcuz-apl/grub2-kernel/kernel/Update-Kernel-for-Ubuntu-22.04-Debian-12.md

 ## Part 7 - Update Debian 12.9 Kernel from 6.1.0-29 to LTS 6.1.148-1

+> [!NOTE]
+>
-Debian 12.9 comes with Kernel 6.1.0-29-generic, working perfectly.
+> Debian 12.9 comes with Kernel 6.1.0-29-generic, working perfectly on my Old Workstation.

+But with more time and energy, I would like to mess around a bit - Updating the kernel to a higher version.

+**1- LTS kernel 6.1.148-1**

 First Download the headers and image https://deb.sipwise.com/debian/pool/main/l/linux-signed-amd64 for the great collection of signed kernel pools: